xgueret/local-compute/README.md

   - `git/`: Tasks for installing and configuring Git.
   - `starship/`: Tasks for installing and configuring Starship prompt.
   - `vagrant_libvirt/`: Tasks for installing and configuring vagrant with libvirt.
+  - `podman/`: Tasks for installing and configuring Podman.

 ## Prerequisites